scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Bane alters a creatures fate for the worse.
 When making any roll you must keep a die as white for each stack of bane.
 For example, if you have 6 proficiency in a skill and have Bane 2 you would roll 1 yellow, 2 green, and 2 white dice.

 **Blind**
 Blinded creatures cannot take Overwatch.
-They lose 2 Successes on Attacks, Reflex rolls, and any Caster ability that requires sight.
-Any attack or casting made against a target more than 6 tiles away automatically fails.
+They have -2 Successes on Attacks, Reflex rolls, and any Caster ability that requires sight.
+Any attack or casting made against a target more than 8 tiles away automatically fails.

 **Grappled**
 Grappled creatures cannot move and automatically fail Reflex saves.
 While grappled, creatures lose access to one of their arms, preventing them from using two handed weapons or dual wielding.